wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 This looks good, certainly far from being seen as a husky by the system.

-Let's see what attack we can come up with.
+Let's see what attacks we can come up with.

 ## Testing ideas